geirtul/event_classification_example/README.md

 ### convolutional
 Keras example on using a convolutional neural network to classify the data

-## Data
+## /data
-├── data\
-│   ├── CeBr10k_1.txt\
-│   ├── CeBr200k_Mix.txt.gz\
+1. CeBr10k_1.txt

-The repository includes one file with 10000 events (CeBr10k_1), and one file with 200k events (CeBr200k_Mix.txt.gz).
+ * file with 10000 events
+2. CeBr200k_Mix.txt.gz
-The latter is compressed to comply with githubs max file size for regular repositories.
+ * file with 200k events, compressed to comply with githubs max file size for regular repositories.

 # TODO: